Map-based Educational Tools for Algorithm Learning (METAL)

 space-separated entries, the first of which must be

 TMG".
-The second is a version number, which much be
+The second is a version number, which must be

-- The second line consists of two numbers: the number of vertices
+- The second line consists of two or three numbers: the number of

 - The next |V| lines describe the waypoints.
 Each line